particle-iot/docs/src/content/en/shared/firmware.md

 ### attach()

 Set up a servo on a particular pin.
+Note that, Servo can only be attached to pins with a timer.

-Note that, on the Spark Core, Servo can only be attached to pins with a timer (A0, A1, A4, A5, A6, A7, D0, and D1).
+- on the Spark Core, Servo can be connected to A0, A1, A4, A5, A6, A7, D0, and D1.
+- on the Photon, Servo can be connected to A4, A5, WKP, RX, TX, D0, D1, D2, D3

 ```cpp
 // SYNTAX